EliAndrewC/l7r/setting/l7r.md

 1122 While it took over a year for the Lion/Crane war to officially begin, those in Toshi Ranbo could see it coming long before it was made official just after the spring thaw of this year.

 1123 Shortly before the Day of Thunder, the descendant of Shinsei Grand Abbot Okawa discerned that crystal would be the key to a new technique by which moon cultists could be detected.
 Though he died before he could develop the particulars of the technique, he sent word of this revelation with a trusted messenger just before the final confrontation with Shinjo Jotsu, who was revealed on the Day of Thunder to be the true inheritor of the Moon Cult, wielding the power of Lord Moon against the Seven Thunders.
-(Also killed was Hida O-Ushi, the Crab Thunder and daughter of Hida Kisada, the daimyo of the Crab clan.)
+(Also killed was Hida O-Ushi, the Crab Thunder and daughter of Hida Kisada, the daimyo of the Crab Clan.)

 This came only weeks after moon cultists in the Scorpion Clan murdered their daimyo Bayushi Shoju in an attempted coup.
 They were thwarted by his brother Bayushi Aramoro, whose agents had only just begun infiltrating the cult when they sprung their coup.